As an Amazon Associate I earn from qualifying purchases. Thanks for your support!

 Stabilo Point 88 Fineliner #46 - Black (optional in my book!)

-If you don't have Stabilo markers, Staedtler triplus fineliners should also do the trick!
+If you don't have Stabilo markers, Staedtler Triplus Fineliner pens should also do the trick!

 But What Will it Look Like?

-I enjoyed the surprise of not knowing the final result, but if you would rather plan it out, then you can use Illustrator blend modes such as Multiply for a representation of how it might turn out (but it will be a representation, won't be spot on!)
+I enjoyed the surprise of not knowing the final result, but if you would rather plan it out, then you can use Illustrator blend modes such as Multiply for a representation of how it might turn out (but it will be a representation, and not spot on!
+Make sure you in CMYK color mode in your document settings!)

 All Axidraw All the Time